-If you wear corrective contact lenses, you will need to remove them before the test.
-It is best to bring your glasses because you should keep your contact lenses out for at least two hours after the test.
+There’s no special preparation required for the Schirmer’s test.
+If you wear contacts, you should bring your glasses with you to your appointment.
+You’ll need to keep your contact lenses out for at least two hours after the test.

-Before the test is administered, your optometrist will put numbing drops into your eyes.
-These will prevent your eyes from watering in reaction to the test strips.
+Your doctor will first ask you to remove your contact lenses or glasses.
+They may place numbing drops into your eyes.
+These drops will prevent your eyes from watering in reaction to the test strips.
 The numbing drops may cause irritation or stinging, but the sensation is temporary.

-As an alternative to Schirmer’s test, your doctor can also test tear production with Fluorescein eye drops or a red thread test.
-A red thread test is similar to Schirmer’s test, but uses thread instead of paper.
-Another option is a tear osmolarity test which measures how concentrated your tears are.
-A higher concentration signals dry eyes.
-Talk to your about your testing options.
+As an alternative to the Schirmer’s test, your doctor may also assess tear production with a red thread test.
+A red thread test is similar to the Schirmer’s test, but it uses thread instead of paper strips.
+Talk to your doctor about your testing options.